quantumlib/Cirq/docs/gates.md

 Most gates also have a unitary matrix representation, which can be accessed by ``cirq.unitary(gate)``.

 ``Gate``s can also correspond to noisy evolution on the qubits.
-This version of a gate is not used when sending the circuit to a quantum computer for execution, but it can be used with various simulators.
+These `Gate`s may not correspond to unitary operations and may instead represent a noise `channel` or may produce a probabilistic `mixture` of states.
+Such gates are generally only used in simulations.
 See [noise documentation](noise.md) for more details.

 Many arithmetic operators will also work in the expected way when applied to gates.
 For instance, ``cirq.X ** 0.5`` represents a square root of X gate.